bright/new-www/_jobs/fullstack-developer.md

 ## Benefits and perks:

 * working on a big project in one of the best software development companies in Poland
+* business contract depending on your needs (UoP is also an option)
 * attractive salary (10-16k PLN monthly) together with 20-26 paid days of annual leave
 * working in a modern software development TEAM
 * flexible working hours (you can come to work between 7.00 and 10.00 a.m.)